Articles & Alerts

 Navigating Trade Show Tax Implications: A Guide to Sales Tax and Product Samples

 The possibility of sales tax nexus exposure would significantly discourage trade show attendance and reduce a state’s economic benefits from the sales of hotel rooms, restaurant meals, and show tickets.
 For this reason, many states provide nexus exceptions for trade show attendees, provided certain criteria are met, such as a cap on the total number of in-state days during the year or limiting the volume of sales a business can transact at the show.
 State rules vary on these types of conditions and thresholds, so businesses need to pay close attention to the respective state regulations.
-For example, New York provides a 14-day limit on tradeshow participation before a sales tax nexus is established if no in-state sales are completed during that time.
+For example, New York imposes a 14-day limit on tradeshow participation before a sales tax nexus is established, provided no in-state sales are completed during that time.
 However, California permits up to 15 days of in-state trade show days and a $100,000 threshold on gross income activity at the show.

 Trade shows have myriad benefits, including boosting a company’s brand and cultivating relationships for business owners, but unmet tax responsibilities can create obstacles in fundraising, the sale of a business, and other key achievements.
 Business leaders do not need to burden themselves with memorizing the intricate state tax exposure rules, instead, they can strategically leverage the expertise of their trusted tax advisors at Anchin.
 By fostering a collaborative relationship with knowledgeable professionals, executives can ensure their businesses are staying informed, remaining compliant, and safeguarding against potential financial setbacks.